Erwinvandervalk/DotnetAuth0Login/README.md

                 ClientId = "<client id here>>",

-                // Haven't been able to get it to work without a client secret ClientSecret = "<<client secret here>>",

                 // The redirecturi that you have configured for your application
                 // Note, this URL does not have to be valid, as long as it's registered with auth0,
                 // as requests to it will get intercepted